Skip to main content

 The next question is not whether the acquisition closes tomorrow; it is where workflow integration shows up first if it does close.
 The most meaningful signs would be deeper Codex awareness of Python environments, lint-and-fix loops, and type-check states that help developers move from suggestion to verified change without leaving the toolchain.

 If that happens, this deal will look less like an acqui-hire and more like a bid to own the road between idea and merged Python code.
-That makes it a natural fit for the products desk and for the broader workflow-distribution lens running through Talia Reed's recent archive.
+That makes it a natural fit for the AI Tools category and for the broader workflow-distribution lens running through Talia Reed's recent archive.
 The companies announced a transaction.
 The real contest is over who gets to become the default surface where developers work.

 Source file